 National Constitution Center -- Located in Philadelphia, this organization describes itself as "the first and only institution in America established by Congress to 'disseminate information about the United States Constitution on a non-partisan basis in order to increase the awareness and understanding of the Constitution among the American people.'
 The Constitution Center brings the United States Constitution to life by hosting interactive exhibits and constitutional conversations, and inspires active citizenship by celebrating the American constitutional tradition."
 Visit their site to read an interactive version of the U.S. Constitution.

 Supreme Court of the United States (SCOTUS) -- Is a law constitutional?
 It is the U.S. Supreme Court's job to decide that, every time they hear a case.
 At this site, you may read the text of recent Supreme Court opinions, and listen to audio recordings of lawyers arguing before the Court.
+For a preview of upcoming cases, browse the Court's official blog.

 S -- Supreme